kerriegeil/NMSU-USDA-ARS-AI-Workshops/_pages/prepare.md

 ## For Windows Machines
 1) Install Anaconda
+    Follow the instructions for downloading and installing Anaconda (for an individual) at [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/)

 2) build the workshop Conda environment
+    From the Windows search bar type "anaconda" and select the Anaconda Powershell Prompt.
+At the prompt type:
+    ```
+    conda create --name aiworkshop python=3.7 numpy pandas scipy imageio ipykernel scikit-learn scikit-image matplotlib jupyterlab -y
+    conda activate aiworkshop
+    conda install keras -y
+    python -m ipykernel install --user --name aiworkshop --display-name "aiworkshop"
+    ```

+    Each step of the build will take a while.
+The total build may take 10 minutes or possibly longer.

+    When the build finishes type "anaconda" into the Windows search bar and select the Anaconda Navigator app.

+    When Navigator opens make sure you are on the Home tab and choose aiworkshop in the "Applications on" drop down list.
+Wait while Navigator loads.

+    When Navigator is finished loading, launch JupyterLab by clicking the Launch button.
+After it launches choose the aiworkshop kernel.

+    **If you get any errors contact Suzy Stillman and Kerrie Geil** at sstillman dot jrn dot lter at gmail dot com and kerrie dot geil at usda dot gov.

 3) run a test Jupyter Notebook and screenshot your results